kyouma/PyFABEMD/README.md

 import pyfabemd  # Import the module

-# Get all of the intrinsic mode functions (IMFs) and the residue, and the envelope smoothing window sizes for each iteration
+# Get all of the intrinsic mode functions (IMFs), the residue, and the envelope smoothing window sizes for each iteration
+imfs, residue, smoothing_windows = pyfabemd.fabemd(
+    img,
+    max_modes=None,
-imfs, smoothing_windows = pyfabemd.fabemd(img, max_modes=None, extrema_radius_grows_monotonically=True)  # Make the extrema scan window grow as the smoothing window grows
+    increase_extrema_scan_radius_monotonically=True,  # Make the extrema scan window grow as the smoothing window grows )
 ```

 **Plot the IMFs and the residue:**